ProTran2 Manual Transfer Switch

 Just a quick heads-up: I am NOT an electrician.
 I'm just a dedicated DIY-er who loves this stuff!

-This video is part 3 of a 3 part series detailing the step-by-step installation of the Reliance Controls Protran2 Manual Transfer Switch (MTS).
-In the video, we cover wiring AFCI/GFCI circuits and shared Neutrals (Multi-Wire Branch Circuits).
+Pt3.
+In this video, we cover wiring AFCI/GFCI circuits and shared Neutrals (Multi-Wire Branch Circuits).

 The following diagram shows how to wire the AFCI circuits.

-Let's talk about Shared Neutrals (Multi-Wire Branch Circuits): These are probably the most mis-understood types of circuits found in homes.
+Multi-Wire Branch Circuits are probably the most mis-understood types of circuits found in homes.
 I didn’t even know I had them until I started on this project.
 If not understood fully, they can be dangerous, so make sure you know how to identify them before working any MWBC.
 Here is how my breaker panel was done when by house was built.
 It is defiantly not up to today's code standard.

 BACK